New Year's Eve Fireworks at Ala Moana with Kids: Where to Park, What to Bring, How to Survive the Crowd

 Teens

-Teens often want to celebrate with friends rather than family on NYE.
-Negotiate: family dinner together, then they can meet friends in Waikiki for the fireworks with a curfew of 1:30 a.m. for a pickup at a specific location.
+Teens often want to celebrate with friends rather than family.
+Negotiate: family dinner together, then they meet friends in Waikiki for fireworks with a 1:30 a.m. curfew at a specific pickup spot.

 Where to Eat Nearby

 Restaurants in Waikiki are slammed on NYE.
-Make reservations weeks ahead if you want a sit-down dinner.
-Easier alternatives: Foodland Farms Ala Moana for poke and prepared foods, Whole Foods Queen at Ward Village for hot bar dinners to-go, or Marugame Udon on Kuhio for cheap and fast.
+Make reservations weeks ahead for a sit-down dinner.
+Easier alternatives: Foodland Farms Ala Moana for poke and prepared foods (and yes, the Foodland Pupukea poke is better, but the Ala Moana one is more than fine for NYE).
+Whole Foods Queen at Ward Village for hot bar dinners to-go.
+Marugame Udon on Kuhio for cheap and fast.

-If you want to make NYE dinner the event itself, the lanai-front restaurants in the Royal Hawaiian Center and the Halekulani's House Without a Key offer ocean-view tables with prix fixe NYE menus.
+If you want NYE dinner to be the event itself, the lanai-front restaurants in the Royal Hawaiian Center and the Halekulani's House Without a Key offer ocean-view tables with prix fixe NYE menus.
 Book by mid-November.

 The Walk Home

-Plan to wait 30 minutes after the fireworks end before walking back to your car.
-The crowd dissipates fast at Ala Moana Beach Park (less so in central Waikiki), and traffic on Ala Moana Boulevard moves freely again by 1 a.m.
-Use the wait time to let kids burn off the last of their excitement, pack up, and pre-position for the walk.
+Plan to wait 30 minutes after fireworks end before walking to your car.
+Crowd dissipates fast at Ala Moana Beach Park, less so in central Waikiki.
+Traffic on Ala Moana Boulevard moves freely again by 1 a.m.
+Use the wait time to let kids burn off the last of their excitement, pack up, and pre-position.
 Headlamps and glow sticks make the trek back manageable.

 Recommended Products